Effects of power outages on businesses

 Industries more affected by power outages

 • Data centers.
 Most data centers rely on generators to keep servers running and data secure.
-However, generators may not allow for continued access to the data, and important processes can come to a halt.
+Even with backup power, servers may not be able to accommodate all processes.

 Making sure your business is ready for a power outage